hackuno/hackubau-docx/README.md

-# Hackubau Word Generator by template.docx (openoffice compatible)
+# Hackubau Word Generator by template.docx
+# Mircrosoft Word & OpenOffice complatibles
 # maven: hackubau-docx
 Service to perform susbstitution of placeholders in .docx files (templates).
 You can pass your custom Object/List of objects!